 To wrap up, it is a humor blog, so do you have a humorous story or anecdote that you want to share?
 Either based on Improv Wisdom, or from your four decades of teaching?

 Patricia: Well, a woman who was studying improv with me said, “You know we spent that week learning how to say yes to everything.
 Recently my daughter came in and said ‘Mommy!
 Mommy!
 There’s a monster in my closet.’
 And normally I would have given her a reality check and said, ‘No, Mary Lou, there’s no monster.
 Don’t worry, everything’s alright.’

 But you know the idea of saying ‘yes’ sounded kind of–why not?
 So I said, ‘There is?
 Let’s go get it.’
 I ran in with my daughter and we had this incredible adventure where we found the monster in the closet.
 We wrestled it down.
 We triumphed.
 She screamed.
 We had a wonderful time.”

 There’s something really terrific about saying “yes” to everything instead of always putting your reality hat on.
 I love that story and it reminds us that if we can say “yes” more in our lives, we can have some more adventures.
 And life might lighten up a little bit in all directions.

 Drew: I think that’s a great example and a great way to end, on the power of saying yes.
 Well thank you very much.

 Patricia: I appreciate being invited, thanks to all the listeners and readers.
 I hope they have a great improvising day.

 Note: This is the second Humor Talks interview, a series with some of today’s thought leaders on the topic of humor and fun in the workplace.
-You can sign-up for the Humor Newsletter to stay up-to-date with new interviews or get all future interviews via Podcast.
+You can sign-up for the Humor Newsletter to stay up-to-date with new interviews.